Mycobacterium leprae: Potential antibiotic targets

 It is important to find new targets for antibiotics due to increasing resistance.
 Mycobacterium leprae has six essential enzymes murC, murD, murE, murF, murG, and murY that are all essential for peptidoglycan biosynthesis in M. leprae.
 These enzymes and peptidoglycan biosynthesis are potential targets for antibiotics.
 By targeting these enzymes, which catalyze additions of short polypeptide chains, synthesis of the bacterial cell wall can be prevented.

 Antibiotic resistance

 Resistance to antibiotics is seen in around 10% of new cases of leprosy and in around 15% of relapsed cases.

-Drug resistance in Mycobacterium leprae is thought to be from genetic alterations in the antibiotic targets and a reduction in cell wall permeability.
+Drug resistance in Mycobacterium leprae is thought to be from genetic alterations in the antibiotic targets and reduction in cell wall permeability.
 Compared to the amount of efflux pumps in M. tuberculosis, Mycobacterium leprae contains about half as many.
 The efflux pumps contributing to drug resistance and virulence in M. tuberculosis have been retained throughout the genome reductive evolution that Mycobacterium leprae underwent.